SCHOOL GUIDE 2025-2026

 • Group 4 Sciences — Offered in Biology, Chemistry, Physics, and Environmental Systems and Societies (SL only), Design Technology (HL, SL).

-• Group 5 Mathematics — Offered in Mathematics Approaches and Analysis or Mathematical Applications and Interpretations.
+• Group 5 Mathematics — Offered in Mathematics Approaches and Analysis or Mathematical Applications and Interpretations (SL only).

 • Group 6 The Arts and Electives — Offered in Visual Arts or one additional subject from Groups 2, 3 or 4.